Skip to content

 # global_notifiers = ["inapp", "slack-ops"] # both

-Every id in this list is added to the channels named on each task, with duplicates removed.
-It also acts as the catch-all for tasks that do not name any channel.
-So global_notifiers = ["inapp"] plus notify_on_failure = ["slack-ops"] sends to slack-ops and adds a row to the bell — not slack-ops instead of the bell.
+Every id in this list gets added to whatever channels a task already names, duplicates removed — and it’s also the catch-all for tasks that don’t name any channel at all.
+So global_notifiers = ["inapp"] plus a task’s notify_on_failure = ["slack-ops"] means the failure goes to slack-ops and lands a row in the bell.
+It’s “and,” not “instead of.”

-"inapp" is the only id that does not need a [[notifier]] block.
-Every other id in global_notifiers must point at a declared notifier.
+"inapp" is the one id that doesn’t need its own [[notifier]] block.
+Every other id you put in global_notifiers has to point at a notifier you’ve declared.

-A task that fails every minute could send 60 messages an hour without help.
-RunWisp groups repeated failures by dedup key — the combination of task name, event kind, and end reason.
+A task that fails every minute would fire off 60 messages an hour if nothing stopped it.
+So RunWisp groups repeated failures by dedup key — task name, event kind, and end reason taken together.

-Inside the coalescing window (default 1h), repeats with the same dedup key update the same bell row instead of writing a new one.
-The row’s count goes up, and the last N timestamps are kept in an occurrence ring (default size 10).
+Within the coalescing window (default 1h), repeats that share a dedup key just update the existing bell row instead of spawning a new one.
+The row’s count ticks up, and the last few timestamps are kept in an occurrence ring (default size 10).

 [notify]